The Complete Guide to Swimming Pool Maintenance

 The filtration system

 It is worth noting here the importance of the filter to your pool’s cleanliness.
 The filter removes dirt and debris from the water.
-There are a number of filter types and it is a good idea to understand the differences in order to clean them so they work effectively.
+There are several filter types and it is a good idea to understand the differences to clean them so they work effectively.

 - Diatomaceous earth filter – a DE filter is similar to a sand filter and uses backwashing to remove dirt.
 However, after backwashing, DE must be added to the filter to coat the filter.
 It should be cleaned a few times per season, and additionally once a year the filter should be disassembled and thoroughly cleaned.